-- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 50 points). - 2.
+- 1. Activities that compromise victim safety and recovery and undermine offender accountability (deduct up to 25 points). - 2.
 Out-of-scope and unallowable activities (deduct up to 25 points). - 3.
-Past performance (deduct up to 25 points). - 4.
 Formatting and Technical Requirements (deduct up to 5 points).

 An application that is substantially out-of-scope, proposes a substantial number of activities that are unallowable, or proposes activities that pose a significant threat to victim safety or a serious breach of confidentiality will not be considered for funding.
-An applicant with considerable past performance issues may receive a deduction in points as listed above or be removed from consideration regardless of the application's peer review score.
+During the programmatic review, OVW and/or the designated TTA providers will conduct at least one individual call with applicants that are considered for funding to assess capacity and readiness to participate in the pilot project.